 William Herschel (1738–1822) was a German-born British astronomer and composer.
-He is famous not only for his discovery of Uranus (1781), along with two of its moons Titania and Oberon (1787), but also for other important discoveries in astronomy, based on observations made through the telescopes he had built himself (one of his telescopes had eyepieces that gave it a magnifying power of 6450 times).
+He is famous not only for his discovery of Uranus (1781), along with two of its moons Titania and Oberon (1787), but also for other important discoveries using observations made through the telescopes he had built himself (one had a magnifying power of 6450 times).
 In the 1770s, Herschel carried out a survey of the sky, recording new nebulae and star clusters.
 He put forward a theory of how stars evolved, and came up with a model for how the stars of the Galaxy were distributed.
 He was also the first astronomer to suggest that nebulae—previously thought to be made of luminous fluid—are composed of stars.
 It was Herschel who first coined the term “asteroids” for the band of millions of rocky fragments that orbit the Sun between Mars and Jupiter.

 The 40-foot telescope constructed by William Herschel.
 A reflecting telescope, it was constructed between 1785 and 1789 at...Read More >>The 40-foot telescope constructed by William Herschel.
 A reflecting telescope, it was constructed between 1785 and 1789 at Observatory House in Slough, England.
 It had a 120-cm (470-inch) diameter primary mirror and a 12-metre-long focal length—hence the name "Forty-Foot".
 It may have been used to discover Enceladus and Mimas, two of the moons of Saturn.